Ecstasy2006/Post-on-Facebook-from-clipboard/README.md

 +    share = 'https://www.facebook.com/dialog/share?app_id=11111111111&href='

 Also install:
-+  pyperclip, pyautogui, beautifulsoup4, ssl, urllib3
++  pyperclip, pyautogui, beautifulsoup4, urllib3

 +If you want to automatically press share you can uncomment this line: